+SINCE 1928

+intellectual property rights

-SINCE 1928 Av.
-Angamos Oeste 1475 Miraflores, Lima 18 - Perú T+5114412714/F+5114402554 valencia@valencialawoff.com.pe www.valencialawoff.com.pe
+Av.
+Angamos Oeste 1475 Miraflores, T+5114412714/F+5114402554 valencia@valencialawoff.com.pe www.valencialawoff.com.pe

-JSTNESS INNOVATION INTA's 2023 Annual Meeting will focus on innovation.
-With two tracks, IP & Innovation and The Business of Brands, we will explore what the latest advances in technology could mean for brands in the future.
-Join us for networking opportunities, learn about cutting-edge ideas, and reconnect with colleagues from around the world.
 Trends in Italian oppositions and appeals: an overview Francesco Bonini reviews the recent trends highlighted by the UIBM Activity Report published in 2022 to better understand the success rate of trademark oppositions and appeals. he Italian trademark opposition procedure is consolidating its good standing at the Italian PTO (UIBM) and it is gaining positive feedback from the users.
 The UIBM Activity Report 2021 (2022 is still not available) shows a stable trend of filed oppositions in the range of about 1,800 oppositions per year.
 (See Figure 1) Almost all the oppositions were filed online, with just 1% of them sent by postal service or through the Chambers of Commerce.
 The UIBM has also streamlined its internal workflow and has enhanced digitalization: this has allowed it to complete 2,267 opposition procedures in 2021.
-This progress has generated not just more productivity in the Opposition Division, but also a better quality of the decisions which is confirmed by the figures reported below On 48,789 fresh applications for trademarks in 2021, UIBM received 1,805 oppositions, that means just 3.5% were opposed (consider that 5% of all oppositions are against International Registrations designating Italy and some national applications receive more than one opposition).
+This progress has generated not just more productivity in the Opposition Division, but also a better quality of the decisions which is confirmed by the figures reported below On 48,789 fresh applications for trademarks in 2021, UIBM received 1,805 oppositions, that means If one of the parties is dissatisfied with the decision, they can file an appeal against it. just 3.5% were opposed (consider that 5% of all oppositions are against International Registrations designating Italy and some national applications receive more than one opposition).
 In detail, 65% of them were ended by extinction (agreement between the parties or withdrawal of application); 20% were upheld in whole or in part; 8% were rejected; 7% were withdrawn, declared inadmissible or archived.
 (See Figure 2) The provision for a conciliation or mediation opportunity between the parties (the 'coolingoff' period) is effective because two thirds of them are solved by an agreement between them and do not go to a decision by the Office.
 This allows the Opposition Division to concentrate its work on a reduced number of cases that go to a decision.
 If one of the parties is dissatisfied with the decision, they can file an appeal against it.
 The responsible body for receiving appeals on oppositions is the 'Commissione dei Ricorsi'

-Figure 2: Oppositions to the registration of trademarks, Source: UIBM Activity Report, 2021 If one of the parties is dissatisfied with the decision, they can file an appeal
+Figure 1: Oppositions to trademark registration - Trend of applications, Source: UIBM Activity Report, 2021